 The Tradition of Competitive Exhibits is still alive and well in Merced!
 Be sure to stop by each of the exhibit buildings below and see the incredible talents of Merced County residents!
 Interested in showcasing your own talents?
 Below are the various competitive exhibits that we feature each year!
 Remember, it is free to enter.
-Are you interested in participating in the 2019 Merced County Fair Competitive Exhibits?
-Then click here now for details.
+Are you interested in participating in the 2020 Merced County Fair Competitive Exhibits?
+Then check back in February for details and the 2020 Merced County Fair Exhibitor Handbook!

 FFA members are actively learning what it takes to develop, maintain and refurbish equipment for specialized farm, ranch and agribusinesses.
 Swing on by the Agricultural Mechanics building to see who takes home the top prizes in this year’s contests, which include small engines projects as well as small, medium and large equipment..
 More details coming soon.